 Your license is property of The Roatan Marine Park and is issued on behalf of DIGEPESCA.
 As long as we don’t have a breach of prudent lionfish practices the licenses will be valid for 2 years.
-To renew your license a new check will be necessary.
+Renewal fee will be $5

 Did you know…?